 The total expense ratio (TER) is the annualised percentage of the Fund's average assets under management that has been used to pay the Fund's actual expenses over the past one- and three-year periods.
 The TER includes the annual management fees that have been charged (both the fee at benchmark and any performance component charged), VAT and other expenses like audit and trustee fees.
 Transaction costs (including brokerage, securities transfer tax, Share Transactions Totally Electronic (STRATE) and FSCA Investor Protection Levy and VAT thereon) are shown separately.
 Transaction costs are necessary costs in administering the Fund and impact Fund returns.
 They should not be considered in isolation as returns may be impacted by many other factors over time, including market returns, the type of financial product, the investment decisions of the investment manager, and the TER.
 Since Fund returns are quoted after the deduction of these expenses vary, the current TER cannot be used as an indication of future TERs.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 Instead, when investing, the investment objective of the Fund should be aligned with the investor's objective and compared against the performance of the Fund.
-The TER and the TER and transaction costs is shown as the total investment the fund performance of the subjective of the Fund should be
+The TER and ther TER and transaction costs is shown as the total investment therge value for money.
+The sum of the TER and transaction costs is shown as the total investment charge (TIC).